Early Hick

 FUT man-MED.VIS.ANIM [WHO-ABS PAST watch.VERB] guide.VERB

-"That man who watched, will guide"
+"That man who watches guides"

 Complex Clauses